xcat2/xcat-core/xCAT-genesis-builder/README.md

 buildrpm
 ```

-If this command is successful, runs error free, it will generate an RPM that you can transfer
+If this command is successful, runs error free, it will generate a `xCAT-genesis-base` RPM that you can transfer
 to your xCAT server and install and then rebuild your netboot images prior to deploying
 the netboot images to your nodes.

-The RPM will be placed into the following directory `/root/rpmbuild/RPMS/noarch` if the build
+The RPM will be placed into the following directory `/root/rpmbuild/RPMS/noarch` if the build is successful.
-is successful.

 When running the `buildrpm` the output should look similar to the following: